xudeming208/mid/README.md

 2. cd server
 3. npm install
 3. npm run start
-4. In the browser input 127.0.0.1:8083 or yourIp:8083, and then can see the pages（The default is open the PC pages, if you want to open the H5 pages, configure config）
+4. In the browser input **127.0.0.1:8083** or **yourIp:8083**, and then can see the pages（`The default is open the PC pages, if you want to open the H5 pages, configure config`）

 ##How to use the domain name?
 * bind `host` => sudo vi /etc/hosts，like this：